zompiexx/wargames/README.md

 Update 25 June 2022: The plan is to re-write the WOPR (and other remote systems) code in C so that it can be easily compiled on various platforms.
 The intention is to make it client/server so that when the DIALER (running on the IMSAI 8080 or other CP/M machine) connects to a system, e.g. WOPR, Pan AM etc. these will actually be hosted on another machine, ideally Linux, each with a unique TCP listener port; assuming I can get BASIC-80 to open the uc1 port on the IMSAI 8080, so AT commands can be sent to the WiFi modem.
 If you are interested in working on the development of this project in C for the various systems from the Wargames movie (School Computer, Pan AM, Bank, WOPR - and maybe RIPLEY), please get in touch by logging a ticket.

-Update 11 June 2023: I have starting re-writing the WOPR (Server) in c.
-It's very early days, but the initial code can be found here: https://github.com/zompiexx/wargames/blob/main/C/wopr.c
+Update 11 June 2023: I have starting re-writing the WOPR (Server) in C. It's very early days, but the initial code can be found here: https://github.com/zompiexx/wargames/blob/main/C/wopr.c
+At the moment, the code has the following features:
+TCP Listener for Telnet
+Basic WOPR (Pre-Logon) Commands
+"Joshua" Logon sequence (although delays need some work)